 Can I pick up a friend or family member’s packet if they cannot make it to the Expo?

-A signed and notarized copy of our waiver of liability, along with a copy of your driver’s license, is required in order to have someone pick up your packet for you.
-You may pick up a packet for a friend or family member, however, you must bring a signed and notarized waiver completed by the participant.
+A signed copy of our waiver of liability, along with a copy of your driver’s license, is required in order to have someone pick up your packet for you.
+You may pick up a packet for a friend or family member, however, you must bring a signed waiver completed by the participant.
 Click here to download a printable waiver.

 Will there be music entertainment as part of the event?